Email autopsy image

 Here’s an email I got from an AI company founder.

-I generally cringe a little inside when I get a cold email from a company founder.
 When an email comes from someone in the sales team, it’s generally (but not always) well written – these folks know the fine art of selling after all.

 Cold email from someone who was lying a little bit